bekk/bekk-christmas/post/java/garbage-collectors.md

 **WHY DOES IT MATTER, LATENCY VS THROUGHPUT ETC**

 ## Phases in a GC cycles
 After this short introduction to Java's memory model it is time to take a closer look at what is going during a GC cycle.

+### Marking
 In any GC algorithm the first thing that needs to happen is the **marking** phase.
 During this phase the algorithm looks at the heap space in question and tries to figure out which objects it can remove.

 <p>
 <b>Before marking:</b>